Indiana in the American Civil War

 Military Contributions

-Indiana furnished a substantial number of troops to the Union Army, including infantry, cavalry, and artillery regiments.
-Estimates of total regiments raised vary by source, but Indiana is generally credited with providing over 120 infantry regiments, more than a dozen cavalry regiments, and multiple batteries of artillery.
-Indiana units served in major campaigns such as Shiloh, Chickamauga, Atlanta, and the March to the Sea.
-The state also organized home guard and militia units for local defense and to counter Confederate raids.
+Indiana furnished a substantial number of regiments to the Union Army, including infantry, cavalry, and artillery units.
+The exact number of regiments varies by source, but official records indicate that Indiana raised over 120 infantry regiments, several cavalry regiments, and multiple batteries of light artillery.
+Indiana troops served in major campaigns such as Shiloh, Chickamauga, Atlanta, and the March to the Sea, and were present in both the Western and Eastern Theaters.
+The state’s soldiers were organized into various brigades and divisions, often serving alongside units from other Midwestern states.

 Research Indiana in the Civil War